Monday – Friday

 Programs & Counseling for Everyday Life

-The Personal and Work Life program offers programming and counseling services to increase the effectiveness of everyday living skills, learn to cope with life events, and realize one’s personal potential, resulting in increased quality of life and resilience for military members and their families.
+The Personal and Work Life program (P&WL) is committed to increasing military members and their family’s effectiveness of everyday living skills in learning to cope with life events and realize one’s personal potential resulting in an increased quality of life and resilience.

-Check out our workshops and programs below, or call the M&FRC to speak to a Work/Life Consultant for assistance, information, and referrals for any personal or work issue you may be facing.
+Check out our monthly calendar below to see workshops and programs available, or call the M&FRC at 701-747-3241 to speak to the Work Life Consultant for assistance in addressing any personal or work issue you may be facing.

 Personal Financial Management